kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 ### Goals

-An ability to specify timeouts that are less than one second.
+An ability to specify timeouts that have more granularity, specificity, than just zero, one, or n-seconds.
 Add additional tests cases to the timeout test cases.
+Not breaking backwards compatibility with the V1 API.

 ### Non-Goals